menu icon

 Are japchae noodles gluten-free?

-Japchae noodles, or dangmyeon, are made from sweet potato starch, which makes them naturally gluten-free.
-To make the dish gluten-free, I would recommend using gluten-free soy sauce, or tamari.
+Japchae noodles, or dangmyeon, are made from sweet potato starch.
+Hence, they are gluten-free.
+To make japchae completely free from gluten, use a certified gluten-free soy sauce.

 Holding a plate of japchae served with chopsticks with sesame seeds and soy sauce beside.